Mjic99/clean-code-samples/README.md

 # Description

 This repo shows a Log system implementation and a tic tac toe game implementation.
-These examples apply some of the principles exposed in the book.
+These examples apply some of the principles exposed in the Clean Code book.

 # Logger Typescript project

 ## Requirements
 - Node.js v14.16.1 or later
+- NPM v8.13.2

 ## Setup
 1. Go to the folder